dongdong3272/dongdong3272.github.io/_posts/2024-10-02-Leetcode 1851 sharing.md

 -   **Space Complexity:**
     `O(n)`

+**How to think of the solution:**
+In the Solution 2, we use a lookup list to store the answers for all possible queries.
+But actually, many answers may not be queried so that we waste lots of space storing those values.
+This solution instead only answers the queries that are being asked.

--   **Limitations:**
+**Limitations:**
 1. Assume that intervals will never change after initial setup.
 2. Assume that queries will never change after initial setup.

 # Solution 4: Min-heap (~1400ms)